CSCfi/csc-user-guide/docs/accounts/how-to-switch-between-projects.md

 1. Login to [MyCSC](https://my.csc.fi).
 1. Choose _My Profile_ in the navigation menu on the left.
-1. Select the Default billing project.
+1. Select the default billing project.
 1. Click _Save_.

 The selected default billing project is migrated to several services: